reaitten/hrclone-ftp/README.md

 # Heroku Rclone Index
-Create a public Index with rclone & deploy it on Heroku.
+Creates a public Index with rclone & deploy it on Heroku.

 ## Follow me for latest updates, v1.20 coming soon..